• Skip to main content

 Mindset to Finish Backpacking Poboktan Trail Successfully

 We knew there was a lot of snow for us to travel through at the beginning of our trip back.
 Knowing what to expect on the return trip made it much easier to have a positive mindset.
 We were prepared with our gaiters and Gore-Tex hiking boots to hike through the knee-deep snow and make our way back.
-The fallen trees were waiting for us at the end too but at least we’d be able to sit in our cars once we were done the trip.
+The fallen trees were waiting for us at the end, too, but at least we’d be able to sit in our cars once we were done with the trip.
 Thankfully, once we arrived at the rough section, someone had taken an axe and cut down some branches or trees, which was much appreciated!

 Final Thoughts